+(text)

-^(text) SIM PIN authentication READY PIN has already been entered.
+SIM PIN authentication

+READY PIN has already been entered.
 No further entry needed.

 SIM PIN ME is waiting for SIM PIN1.

 SIM PUK ME is waiting for SIM PUK1 if PIN1 was disabled after three failed attempts to enter PIN1.

 SIM PIN2 ME is waiting for PIN2.
-This is only applicable when an attempt to access a PIN2 related feature was acknowledged with +CME ERROR: 17 ("SIM PIN2 required"), for example when the client attempts to edit the FD phonebook).
-In this case the read command $AT+CPIN$? also prompts for SIM PIN2.
-Normally, the $AT+CPIN2$ command is intended for SIM PIN2.
+This is only applicable when an attempt to access a the AT+CPIN2 command is intended for SIM PIN2.

+PIN2 related feature was acknowledged with +CME ERROR: 17 ("SIM PIN2 required"), for example when the client attempts to edit the FD phonebook).
+In this case the read command AT+CPIN? also prompts for SIM PIN2.
+Normally, essary when the preceding command was acknowledged with +CME ERROR: 18 ("SIM PUK2 required") and only if the read command AT+CPIN? also prompts for SIM PUK2.
+Normally, the AT+CPIN2 command is intended for SIM

 SIM PUK2 ME is waiting for PUK2 to unblock a disabled PIN2.
+As above, this is only nec-

+PUK2.

-As above, this is only nec- essary when the preceding command was acknowledged with +CME ERROR: 18 ("SIM PUK2 required") and only if the read command $AT+CPIN$? also prompts for SIM PUK2.
-Normally, the $AT+CPIN2$ command is intended for SIM PUK2.
-Phone security locks set by clie ent or factory PH-SIM PIN ME is waiting for phone-to-SIM card password if "PS" lock is active and the cli- ent inserts other SIM card than the one used for the lock. ("PS" lock is also referred to as phone or antitheft lock).
+Phone security locks set by client or factory

+PH-SIM PIN ME is waiting for phone-to-SIM card password if "PS" lock is active and the client inserts other SIM card than the one used for the lock. ("PS" lock is also referred to as phone or antitheft lock).

 PH-SIM PUK ME is waiting for Master Phone Code, if the above "PS" lock password was incorrectly entered three times.

 PH-FSIM PIN ME is waiting for phone-to-very-first-SIM card.
 Necessary when "PF" lock was set.
 When powered up the first time, ME locks itself to the first SIM card put into the card holder.
 As a result, operation of the mobile is restricted to this one SIM card (unless the PH-FSIM PUK is used as described below).

 PH-FSIM PUK ME is waiting for phone-to-very-first-SIM card unblocking password to be given.
 Necessary when "PF" lock is active and other than first SIM card is inserted.

+PH-NET PUK

+ME is waiting for network personalisation unblocking password

+PH-NS PIN

+ME is waiting for network subset personalisation password

+PH-NS PUK

+ME is waiting for network subset unblocking password

+PH-SP PIN

-PH-NET PUK ME is waiting for network personalisation unblocking password PH-NS PIN ME is waiting for network subset personalisation password PH-NS PUK ME is waiting for network subset unblocking password PH-SP PIN ME is waiting for service provider personalisation password PH-SP PUK ME is waiting for service provider personalisation unblocking password PH-C PIN ME is waiting for corporate personalisation password
+ME is waiting for service provider personalisation password

+PH-SP PUK ME is waiting for service provider personalisation unblocking password

+PH-C PIN ME is waiting for corporate personalisation password

+PH-C PUK ME is waiting for corprorate personalisation un-blocking password

 - Successful PIN authentication only confirms that the entered PIN was recognized and correct.
 The output of the result code OK does not necessarily imply that the mobile is registered to the desired network.
 Typical example: PIN was entered and accepted with OK, but the ME fails to register to the network.
-This may be due to missing network coverage, denied network access with currently used SIM card, no valid roaming agreement between home network and currently available operators etc. MC56 offers various options to verify the present status of network registration: For example, the AT+COPS command indicates the currently used network.
-With AT+CREG you can also check the current status and activate an unsolicited result code which appears whenever the status of the network registration changes (e.g. when the ME is powered up, or when the network cell changes). - <pin> and <new pin> can also be entered in quotation marks (e.g. "1234"). - To check the number of remaining attempts to enter the passwords use the AT^{SPIC} command. - See AT+CPWD and AT^{SPWD} for information on passwords. - See AT+CLCK and AT^{SLCK} for information on lock types.
+This may be due to missing network coverage, denied network access with currently used SIM card, no valid roaming agreement between home network and currently available operators etc. MC55i offers various options to verify the present status of network registration: For example, the AT+COPS command indicates the currently used network.
+With AT+CREG you can also check the current status and activate an unsolicited result code which appears whenever the status of the network registration changes (e.g. when the ME is powered up, or when the network cell changes). - <pin> and <new pin> can also be entered in quotation marks (e.g. "1234"). - To check the number of remaining attempts to enter the passwords use the AT^SPIC command. - See AT+CPWD and AT^SPWD for information on passwords. - See AT+CLCK and AT^SLCK for information on lock types.